Colorado National Monument: Trails

 The Monument contains many hiking trails, with lengths and difficulties to suit all tastes.
 Summer storms can cause flash floods as well as dangerous trail conditions.
 Rattlesnakes are found on the Monument, and rough terrain exists everywhere, but most trails are well-maintained.
 Winter cross-country skiing is occasionally possible on trails such as the Liberty Cap Trail.

 Serpents Trail, perhaps the most popular, follows the route of the original road to the top of the Monument.
 This trail is accessible by parking lots at both ends, both located off Rim Rock Drive.
 Serpents Trail provides views of both the Monument itself and the Grand Valley below.
 One of the shortest trails, also popular, is Devil's Kitchen.
 The trailhead is located near the eastern entrance of the park on Rim Rock Drive.
 This trail is about 1 mile long, and ends in a sandstone grotto.

 Liberty Cap trail starts from the valley floor and climbs to the rim of the Monument.
 Liberty Cap itself is an ancient sand dune, and provides a beautiful view of the Grand Valley.
-Corkscrew Trail, closed for many years but re-opened in mid-2006, branches off the Liberty Cap and skirts a small canyon and cliffs that cannot be seen from the valley floor.
+Corkscrew Trail, closed for many years but reopened in mid-2006, branches off the Liberty Cap and skirts a small canyon and cliffs that cannot be seen from the valley floor.
 This trail, the only loop trail on the Monument, is about 3 miles long and features a less rigorous climb than Liberty Cap.

 Monument Canyon trail follows Monument Canyon for about 5 miles.
 This trail is often hiked up-and-back, and provides close-up views of Independence Monument, the Colorado National Monument's most distinct feature, as well as a formation named Kissing Couple.
 The lower trailhead is accessible from CO 340 (Broadway).

 No Thoroughfare Trail starts at the bottom of No Thoroughfare Canyon, near the east entrance.
 As the name implies, there is no official trail to the top of this canyon.
 The dead-end trail goes a few miles into the canyon, and up-and-back hiking is required.
 Some hikers have found a way to get through the entire canyon, but after a certain point the trail becomes difficult and unmarked.
-No Thoroughfare Canyon does have small waterfalls during the spring run-off, but is dry for most of the year.
+No Thoroughfare Canyon does have small waterfalls during the spring runoff, but is dry for most of the year.

 Colorado National Monument was rated in 2017 as the best campsite in Colorado in a 50-state survey conducted by Msn.com.